dbfr3qs/Samples/IdentityServer/v7/DPoP/ATTACK_DEMO_README.md

 3. **Complete the attack:**
    - Click **"Complete Login with Stolen Code"**
    - The attacker's browser will:
-     - Retrieve the stolen authorization code from AttackerApi
+     - Retrieve the stolen authorization code and state from AttackerApi
-     - Inject it into the OAuth callback URL with the attacker's state
+     - Navigate to: `/signin-oidc?code=<STOLEN>&state=<STOLEN>`
      - The OIDC middleware will:
-       - Validate the state (matches attacker's correlation cookie)
+       - Validate the state (matches attacker's correlation cookie) ✅
        - Exchange the code for tokens using:
          - The stolen authorization code
          - The attacker's `code_verifier` (from correlation cookie)
-         - The attacker's DPoP key (matches the `dpop_jkt`)
+         - The attacker's DPoP key (matches the `dpop_jkt` from PAR)
-       - Validate the ID token nonce (matches attacker's nonce)
+       - Validate the ID token nonce (matches attacker's nonce from PAR) ✅

 4. **Attack successful!**
    - You'll be redirected to `/Home/Secure`